rtmigo/pyrel/README.md

 set -e && source path/to/pyrel.sh
 ```

-Make sure you're running it from the project directory
+You should only run this script from the project directory

 ``` bash
 $ cd /abc/myproject